Alexiush/weak-causality-and-causal-disposition-in-images/README.md

-This repository contains source code for the models used for the experiments in study "Discover and Explore Weak Causality and Causal Disposition in Images for Smart Manufacturing Tasks (Streltsov, Terziyan, Vitko)" [To be published].
+This repository contains source code for the models used for the experiments in study ["Discover and Explore Weak Causality and Causal Disposition in Images for Smart Manufacturing Tasks (Streltsov, Terziyan, Vitko)"](https://doi.org/10.1016/j.procs.2025.01.082).

 We also provide Jupyter Notebooks that show how to use and interpret this models.
 There is also a copy of [Mechanic Components Dataset](https://www.kaggle.com/datasets/satishpaladi11/mechanic-component-images-normal-defected) attached.